isadarsh/firts_repository/README.md

-# firts_repository
+# first_repository
-it is my first repository on github
+It is my first repository on github